francescovetere/diffie-hellman-key-exchange/README.md

-=== INTRODUCTION ===
+# diffie-hellman-key-exchange

+## Introduction
-The source code contained in this project implements an authenticated Diffie-Hellman key exchange between a client and a server, according to the message exchange protocol described on the Network Security course's page on Elly ("AuthenticatedKeyExchange-rev2.txt")
+The source code contained in this project implements an authenticated Diffie-Hellman key exchange between a client and a server, according to the message exchange protocol described [here](https://github.com/francescovetere/diffie-hellman-key-exchange/edit/master/project-specs.txt)
 Binary messaging protocol has been chosen.
-In order to fulfill the requirements for a project composed by 3 students, option A is implemented (a localhost server's side of the protocol has been developed).

 The sources require at least Java 9.

-=== JAVA CLASSES ====
+## Java Classes
 The source code is organized in 5 Java classes:

 - ClientNetSec: Implements the client side of the protocol, assuming that server is located at netsec.unipr.it